awsdocs/amazon-s3-userguide/doc_source/object-ownership-error-responses.md

 ## AccessControlListNotSupported<a name="object-ownership-error-responses-acl-not-supported"></a>

 After you apply the Bucket owner enforced setting for Object Ownership, ACLs are disabled\.
 Requests to set ACLs or update ACLs fail with a `400` error and return the AccessControlListNotSupported error code\.
 Requests to read ACLs are still supported\.
 Requests to read ACLs always return a response that shows full control for the bucket owner\.
-In your PUT operations, you must either specify bucket owner full control ACLs or not specify an ACL, or your PUT operations fail\.
+In your `PUT` operations, you must either specify bucket owner full control ACLs or not specify an ACL\.
+Otherwise, your `PUT` operations fail\.

-The following example `put-object` operation using the AWS CLI includes the `public-read` canned ACL\.
+The following example `put-object` AWS CLI command includes the `public-read` canned ACL\.

 ```
 aws s3api put-object --bucket DOC-EXAMPLE-BUCKET --key object-key-name --body doc-example-body --acl public-read